vandanal187/1/Arpeggiator.md

 We can trigger the synth to start the attack portion of the note using `triggerAttack` -- this method takes a note and a time as arguments.
 To start the release portion of the note, call `triggerRelease`.
 Check out [this Wikipedia article](http://en.wikipedia.org/wiki/Synthesizer#ADSR_envelope) for more information about synthesizer envelopes.

-For example, let's trigger the note `"C4"` then trigger the release a quarter second later (all values are in seconds):
+Let's trigger the note `"C4"` then trigger the release a quarter second later (all values are in seconds):

 ```javascript
 synth.triggerAttack("C4", time);